zikosw/syn-antd/README.md

 3. Make sure you reference the appropriate antd css file somewhere in your HTML
 4. Reference the namespace you need and use as a standard Reagent component

+### Using with re-frame

+Very fast typing, or slow rendering, can cause cursor jumping when managing input field state via re-frame.
+To avoid this, you have to synchronously trigger re-frame events, i.e. `re-frame/dispatch-sync` instead of `re-frame/dispatch`.

 ## Some syn-antd unique features

 ### ant-options